 FAQs – Money Tree Bonsai Wiring and Styling

-How to properly wire a bonsai tree?
+How do you properly wire a Money Tree Bonsai?

-How long should I leave the wire on my bonsai tree?
+How long should the wire stay on a Money Tree Bonsai?